liammcluckie/Low-Tide-Surf-Club/TESTING.md

 - *"As a frequent visitor, I want to be able to find further social media links to be able to follow on multiple platforms."*

     - With Instagram being the primary social media platform that this business aims at it's consumers this link features twice on the landing page.
-The first time it a eye catching header link above the gallery section, then once again in the footer.
+The first time in an eye catching header link above the gallery section, then once again in the footer.
 All other social media platform links are also featured in the footer in a predominant way.

     ![Screenshot of text that links to the business instagram located above the gallery section](testing/goals-testing-twelve.png)